kasamsrinidhi123/fastapi-course-platform/README.md

-# 🚀 FastAPI Course Platform
+# 🚀 FastAPI Online Course Platform

 This project is developed using **FastAPI** as part of my internship training at **Innomatics Research Labs**.